 The Mainz Hilton has been completely re-furbished and the section across the street has been expanded.
 I introduced my self to the staff and they updated me about the changes that have taken place in the area.

 I headed through the restaurant to take in a faimliar view.
 The boat still departs for Bacharach at 8:45 AM.
 A man was also taking in the view.
 Talk about serrendipidity.
 He was an Air Canada Crew member on layover.

 I strolled, took more photos of parks, gardens, statues, and cathedrals.
 The historical lived side by side in harmony with the modern.

 I’m surprised that I did not recognize more of Mainz.
 When I get back to Toronto, I’ll need to have a look at the photos in my album.
 I remembered Mainz but most of the details of my memories have faded.
 Over the years, like faded photographs, your memory of the details may grow dim but the feelings and joy derived from interacting with people and places we love remain forever.

 Mainz is familiar but it has changed.
 One thing that has not changed is the absolute pleasure, delight, and feeling of relaxation that my 2 visits, though separated by years, have brought me.
 After all, that is what happens when you re-connect with an old friend.

-I enjoyed Weiner Schintzel for dinner at Hintz & Kuntz.
-There is seating in front of the restaurant on the cobblestones with a beuatiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
+I enjoyed Weiner Schnitzel for dinner at Hintz & Kuntz.
+There is seating in front of the restaurant on the cobblestones with a beautiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
 The menu was in German but the staff was really gracious and I had a great time.